Hexulez/json_maker/README.md

 # Python json converter

-# PHP_UI is userinterface implemented with PHP symfony frmawork, it allows users to upload e.g an Excel file and convert it into a JSON file that can be downloaded.
+# PHP_UI is user interface implemented with PHP symfony framework, it allows users to upload e.g an Excel file and convert it into a JSON file that can be downloaded.

 # PHP_UI folder